 Fast, Dropping legacy C conventions has greatly improved performance.

-Name Collisions Issues, lets say if you are using Facebook SDK if your file and Facebook file name is same it will create linker error in ObjC so the general conventions is to used prefix like NS/CG etc. Swift provides implicit namespaces that allow same source code file to exist across multiple projects.
+Name Collisions Issues, let’s say if you are using Facebook SDK if your file and Facebook file name is same it will create linker error in ObjC so the general conventions are to used prefix like NS/CG etc. Swift provides implicit namespaces that allow same source code file to exist across multiple projects.

-Dynamic libraries, the biggest change – dynamic libraries are chuck of code that can be linked to an app. this feature allow Swift apps to link against new versions.
+Dynamic libraries, the biggest change – dynamic libraries are a chuck of code that can be linked to an app. this feature allows Swift apps to link against new versions.